ChangeinX/clan-boards-tf/README.md

 worker_image = "<worker image>"
 db_password  = "<strong password>"
 certificate_arn = "<acm certificate arn>"
+app_env = "production"
+coc_api_token = "<clash of clans api token>"
 ```

+The configuration stores these values in AWS Secrets Manager and generates a
+random `SECRET_KEY` for the worker container.

 2. Initialize and apply the configuration using [OpenTofu](https://opentofu.org/):